redconfetti/redconfetti.github.io/_posts/2017-05-25-running-a-bitcoin-core-full-node.md

 A problem that you will likely run into is where the daemon uses up all the disk space on your server.
 I recommend creating a [bitcoin.conf](https://raw.githubusercontent.com/bitcoin/bitcoin/master/contrib/debian/examples/bitcoin.conf) configuration file.
-I decided to simply limit mine to 10 GB.
+It's best to set the minimum value for pruning, and also set the db cache size to be an appropriate amount of RAM in measured in megabytes.

 ```
 # Enable pruning to reduce storage requirements by deleting old blocks.